bytefish/ApacheJenaSample/README.md

 ### Cancelled Flights due to Weather ###

-To get the Cancelled Flights due to weather, we have to query for the CancellationCode "B" as defined by the NTSB Airline On Time Performance Data:
+To get all cancelled flights due to weather events, we have to query for the cancellation code ``B`` as defined by the NTSB Airline On Time Performance Data:

 ```sparql
 PREFIX xsd: <http://www.w3.org/2001/XMLSchema#>